joske/B560-i5-11600/README.md

 ```

 What doesn't work:
-* some USB ports
-* audio out of internal jack
+* audio out of internal jack - does not matter, using USB audio directly to my Kanto TUK speakers

 Initial config based on : https://www.tonymacx86.com/threads/utterdisbeliefs-comet-lake-itx-asrock-b560m-itx-ac-i3-10320-32gb-ddr4-gt710-2gb.312443/